 The Coronavirus State and Local Fiscal Recovery Funds provide substantial flexibility for each government to meet local needs—including support for households, small businesses, impacted industries, essential workers, and the communities hardest hit by the crisis.
 These funds can also be used to make necessary investments in water, sewer, and broadband infrastructure.

 Concurrent with this program launch, Treasury has published an Interim Final Rule that implements the provisions of this program.
+Read more information on the process for finalizing the interim final rule.

 How to Request Funding